Timing matters more than you think

 - Pork: pale pink.

 And the white streaks of fat through the muscle, what the fancy people call marbling, are not a defect.
-They are the future flavor of your meal, melting bravely into the sauce while you stand there pretending you knew that all along.
+They are the future flavour of your meal, melting bravely into the sauce while you stand there pretending you knew that all along.

 The butcher is a tool